 3. Investigation Committee

-If an investigation is warranted, such investigation shall begin within 30 days of the determination.
-The Deciding Official will appoint an Investigation Committee to determine whether misconduct did or did not occur.
-The MRO will promptly provide to the Investigation Committee the inquiry report and other relevant information assembled by the SCMR.
+If the Deciding Official determines that an investigation is warranted, the investigation shall begin within 30 days of such determination.
+The Deciding Official will appoint an Investigation Committee to review whether misconduct did or did not occur.
+The Deciding Official may appoint one or more of the same SCMR members who conducted the Inquiry to the Investigation Committee.

-The Respondent(s) shall be notified in writing of the allegations to be investigated within thirty (30) days of the determination that an investigation is warranted.
+The Respondent(s) shall be notified in writing of the allegations to be investigated within 30 days of the determination that an investigation is warranted.
 The Respondent(s) shall also receive written notice of any new allegations within a reasonable time after the Investigation Committee makes a determination to pursue allegations not addressed in the inquiry or in the initial notice of the investigation.

-If the investigation subsequently identifies additional Respondents, they shall be promptly notified in writing.
+If the investigation subsequently identifies additional Respondents, they shall be promptly notified in writing of the allegations relevant to each Respondent.
 A copy of the Duke University Policy and Procedures Governing Misconduct in Research will be provided to all Respondents.
-The Deciding Official will determine if review of the additional Respondents will be conducted by the current Investigation Committee or through a new inquiry or Investigation Committee.
+The Deciding Official will determine if review of the additional Respondents will be conducted by the current Investigation Committee or through a new Inquiry or Investigation Committee.
 The point at which the new information is received, as well as its relation to the original allegation, will be considered in decisions as to whether the allegation is treated as a separate issue or as part of the current investigation.
+Each Respondent must be given an opportunity to respond to the relevant allegation(s).
+If additional allegations are raised, the Respondent(s) must be notified in writing of the new allegations relevant to them.
+While an investigation into multiple Respondents can convene with the same Investigation Committee, separate research misconduct determinations and, to the extent it is practical to do so, or if required by a sponsoring agency, investigation reports will be issued for each Respondent.

 The Investigation Committee is authorized to obtain expert consultation and to secure any necessary documentation or data, and all personnel are obliged to cooperate.

 The Investigation Committee's report, in draft form and without any recommended course of action or sanctions, will be made available by the MRO to the Respondent(s).
 Concurrent with the provision of the draft report, the Respondent(s) will be provided either supervised access to the evidence on which the report is based or copies of such evidence, but will not be provided with committee minutes, summaries or notes prepared by the committee or individual committee members, or other deliberative documents.
-The Respondent(s) will have thirty (30) calendar days to provide written comments on the draft report to the MRO.
-These comments will be considered by the Investigation Committee in its preparation of its final report, to which such comments will be attached.
+The Respondent(s) will have thirty(30) calendar days to provide written comments on the draft report to the MRO.
+These comments will be considered by the Investigation Committee in its preparation of its final report, to which such comments will be appended.

 The final report of the investigation will include the following:

-1. a list of the committee members;
+- a list of the committee members;

-2. a description of the nature of the allegations of research misconduct, including identification of the Respondent(s);
+- a description of the nature of the allegations of research misconduct, including identification of the Respondent(s);

-3. a description of how and from whom information was obtained;
+- a description of how and from whom information was obtained;

-4. a list the individuals interviewed by the committee;
+- a list the individuals interviewed by the committee;

-5. a description of the related external research support, including, for example, grant numbers, grant applications, contracts, and publications listing sponsored support;
+- a description of the related external research support, including, for example, grant numbers, grant applications, contracts, and publications listing sponsored support;

-6. a description of the specific allegations of research misconduct considered in the investigation;
+- a description of the specific allegations of research misconduct considered in the investigation;

-7. a copy of the university policy and procedures under which the investigation was conducted;
+- a copy of the university policy and procedures under which the investigation was conducted;

-8. identification and summary of the research records and evidence reviewed during the investigation.
+- identification and summary of the research records and evidence reviewed during the investigation.

-9. for each separate allegation of research misconduct identified during the investigation, provide a finding as to whether or not the conduct was a significant departure from accepted practices of the relevant research community, and if it was:
+- for each separate allegation of research misconduct identified during the investigation, provide a finding as to whether or not the conduct was a significant departure from accepted practices of the relevant research community, and if it was:

-1. identify whether the research misconduct was falsification, fabrication or plagiarism, and if it was intentional, knowingly or in reckless disregard;
+- identify whether the research misconduct was falsification, fabrication or plagiarism, and if it was intentional, knowingly or in reckless disregard;

-2. summarize the evidence supporting the finding and discussion of the merits of any explanation by the Respondent(s) and any evidence that rebuts the Respondent's explanations.
+- summarize the evidence supporting the finding and discussion of the merits of any explanation by the Respondent(s) and any evidence that rebuts the Respondent's explanations.

-3. identify the specific research support;
+- identify the specific research support;

-4. identify any publications, known at the time of the Investigation report, which need correction or retraction;
+- identify any publications, known at the time of the Investigation report, which need correction or retraction;

-5. identify the person(s) responsible for the research misconduct; and
+- identify the person(s) responsible for the research misconduct; and

-6. any written comments made by the Respondent(s) on the draft investigation report.
+- any written comments made by the Respondent(s) on the draft investigation report.

 VIII.
 Notifications